importrayhan/QPP_4_ASSISTANT/README.md

     --threshold_method best_f1
 ```

-This computes all Tier 1+2 measures for every system turn, finds the
+This computes pre-retrieval QPP measures for every system turn, finds the
 optimal threshold on the train set, applies it to the test set, and
 reports the same metrics as the BiLSTM-CRF baseline.